BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 - **telnetServer** can, similarly to webserver, handle commands in two different ways.
 As a programmed response to some commands or it can handle some already built-in commands by itself.
 A few built-in commands are implemented so far:

+   - start web server    /* added just as an example here */
+   - stop web server     /* added just as an example here */
+   - start ftp server    /* added just as an example here */
+   - stop ftp server     /* added just as an example here */
+   - start telnet server /* added just as an example here */
+   - stop telnet server  /* added just as an example here */
    - ls ([directoryName]) or dir ([directoryName]),
    - cat [fileName] or type [fileName],
    - rm [fileName] or del [fileName],